YouTube beauty star Michelle Phan wakes up without an alarm

 8 p.m.
 I’m beat—it’s been a long day.
 I go home and heat up a frozen pizza.

 11 p.m.
-I do extra self care after a shower.
+I do extra self-care after a shower.
 I use a sheet mask.
 I massage my temples with essential oils and spray some on my pillows.
 I send “Happy 11:11” messages to the people I love and jump into bed, under a gravity blanket.

 This interview has been edited for length and clarity.